Clariant chairman Kottmann to exit, bowing to SABIC pressure

 The Swiss chemicals maker will instead propose to elect Guenter von Au as new chairman of the board and will also propose an ordinary dividend of 0.70 Swiss francs ($0.7852) per share, it said in a statement on Monday.

-Clariant said that by agreeing to the agenda items, SABIC was withdrawing its own proposals submitted in December including for a special dividend distribution and time limit of 12 years for members of the board that will instead be anchored in the bylaws of the board.
+Clariant said that by agreeing to the agenda items, SABIC was withdrawing its own proposals submitted in December including for a special dividend distribution and time limit of 12 years for members of the board.
+The requested time limit won't be voted on by shareholders in April, but will instead be anchored in the bylaws of the board, a spokeswoman said.

+Clariant said the ordinary dividend included 0.55 francs per share for 2019 and 0.15 francs per share for 2020.
+The company had withheld the regular dividend last year due to the economic uncertainties surrounding the coronavirus pandemic, but had paid out a special dividend of 3 francs per share after concluding the sale of its Masterbatches business.

 ($1 = 0.8915 Swiss francs)